dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 - **DMI1.**

   *Quizzes-tutor was planned to be developed by multiple independent teams which called for the distinction of Bounded Contexts.
 This is achieved by using a decomposition style that uses the information-hiding principle of the Encapsulation **modifiability** tactic.
 Encapsulation reduces the probability that a change to one module propagates to other modules.
-This is achieved through the introduction of explicit interfaces to each module.*
+This is made possible through the introduction of explicit interfaces to each module which in turn makes scenarios such as [MS2](system_overview.md#modifibility) and [MS3](system_overview.md#modifibility) more easily attainable.*

 Rationale on **Domain Distillation** comments, improvements and considerations: